mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:02:01]

 **Kim:**
 Thanks so much.
-It's an honor to be here.
+It's an honor to be here with you.
 [00:02:04]

 **Michaela:** Yeah,  I'm really excited.
 It's also the first interview for